rdwyse/TechPT/2023-247 TechPT - Qualtrics Documentation.md

 To enhance the flexibility and maintainability of the TechPT Qualtrics survey, a JavaScript library will be hosted.
 This library contains functions such as 'generateRandomString(length)' and objects such as the `caregiverDirectionPool`, which are used throughout the survey.
 By hosting a library, the code can me mananaged and updated without having to modify the javascript associated with individual questions or blocks within Qualtrics.

 Qualtrics provides a built in javascript editor which is directly associated withi individual questions and blocks.
 Explanation of this functionality is described here: https://www.qualtrics.com/support/survey-platform/survey-module/question-options/add-javascript/ For the TechPT Survey, functions will be initiated by individual question blocks using the Qualtrics UI JavaScript Editor and called from the hosted javascript library.
-The javascript within these blocks is reloaded each time an question is loaded.
+The javascript within these blocks is reloaded each time a question is loaded.

 The Qualtrics 'add-javascript' documentation provides a reference for expanding the javascript functionality: "If you want to import JavaScript libraries, you can include a reference to them in the survey header within <'script> tags.
 Remember that even once you have referenced the library in your header, you must apply Javascript directly to applicable questions for that code to be pulled into the survey."

-The Qualtrics does not provide JS jQuery Source but does offer a series of API references as a means to identify a number of the Qualtrics.SurveyEngine functions and use cases : https://api.qualtrics.com/0f8fac59d1995-api-reference
+The Qualtrics does not provide JS jQuery Source but does offer a series of API references as a means to identify the Qualtrics.SurveyEngine functions and use cases : https://api.qualtrics.com/0f8fac59d1995-api-reference

 ### Implementation